 His starring role in the 2004 movie Snow White: My Confidential Drawers, was acclaimed at the Mexican Film Festival.
 He also starred in the Gsus Lopez short Ephemeral Nature, which won the Grand Prix ASVOFF Barcelona Award for Best Picture in 2012.
 It has since appeared at The Berlin Film Festival, The Museum of Contemporary Art and The Vivid Festival in Australian.
 His second Lopez film It Melts won Best Fashion Film at Charleston Fashion Week 2014.
 His third Lopez movie Out has won numerous awards and appeared at over forty-five festivals worldwide.
 Other movie roles include Alexander Kaufmann's Trouble On Earth which premiered at Cannes, Eme Guitron's Little Red Riding Hood: Uncensored and Snow White: My Confidential Drawers, Omar Ismail's A Reasonably Good Bloke, Kate Coe's Baker Street Live, James Crow's Nightmare On 34th Street and Last Village On The Right, and Wonderland written and directed by Joshua Baylis.
 He appeared in Romy Sancto-Alford's 2010 film Molly Moggs, was a featured artist in Lenard Pink's 2016 docu-movie and TV series I'm Still Queer and was interviewed for Aro Korol's Battle Of Soho in 2017.

 Jeff wrote the songs and music for the Selene Kapsaski 2016 horror feature Spidarlings.
 He made an appearance singing three of his own songs in character as The Diva and he was co-producer.
-His songs also feature in the films Snow White: My Confidential Drawers, Be London, Baker Street Live and Out, as well as the forthcoming Artemis Of The Wildland, Films Confiscated From A French Brothel and Nightmare On 34th Street.
+His songs also feature in the films Snow White: My Confidential Drawers, Be London, Baker Street Live and Out, as well as the forthcoming Artemis Of The Wildland, Films Confiscated From A French Brothel, Nightmare On 34th Street and Halloween Detectives.
 He composed music for the US TV shows London Calling and Xandermonium and will soon be back in the studio for the new Selene Kapsaski Film The Moon Is A Hologram.

 Jeff has written features and articles for several publications, including a serial column for Pink Wire Magazine from 2010-15 called Adventures Of A Drag Queen, the stories from which were compiled as a book of the same name published Autumn 2019.
 He starred as Lettie and Billy-no-nut in the radio pilot of his debut 2012 comedy novel Where D'Ya Put Yer Willy?
 Its sequel Where's Yer Willy Now? was published July 2019.